What makes startups succeed?

 Think Airbnb—once dismissed as unscalable, now a global giant.
 Explore ideas that others

-overlook, leveraging your unique insights for an innovative edge. - Strong Teams
+overlook, leveraging your unique insights for an innovative edge.

 Startups thrive on diverse and complementary skills.
 A well-rounded team can tackle